Kenosha, Wisconsin – 6th Avenue, 58th Street, Friendship Park, & Memorial Garden Revitalization Project:

 The City of Kenosha is focusing on revitalizing downtown and 6th Avenue is the next target.
 The 6th Avenue area is a mix of historic Kenosha infrastructure and new business influence.
 The goal of this project is to add modern amenities and flare to this historic area while maintaining Kenosha’s strong heritage.
 The area currently consists of retail shopping, dining, coffee shops, streetcar stops, multi-use residential, memorials, and parks.

-Lynch & Associates is leading this effort which involves the City of Kenosha, Downtown Kenosha Inc., and many other Stakeholders.
-The project is currently under design and construction is estimated to start in late May or early June 2017 with expected completion in August 2017.
+Lynch & Associates led this effort which involves the City of Kenosha, Downtown Kenosha Inc., and many other Stakeholders.